ephemeral-laboratories/usemy-name-site/principles/do-not-limit-name-length.md

 ---
+title: "Principle: Do not impose a limit on name length"
 ---

-# Principle: Do not impose a limit on name length

 When designing a database, it's fairly common to think that names can be packed into a reasonably small VARCHAR field, but any limit you put in there will eventually be broken by someone.